Guitar scales for beginners: What you need to know before you start learning them

 You may have encountered books with never ending lists of scales to play on guitar.

 The good news is that you don’t necessarily need to learn all those scales.

 In this article I explain why it’s better to learn a few guitar scales and milk them than trying to learn as many scales as you can that you find online or offline.
 Especially if you’re a beginner at guitar scales.

 10. Scales are creativity tools

 Many of the above points go into the theory behind scales.

 It’s important to understand the theory in order to know what you’re doing.

-However, using scales is neither an exercise in theory nor in memory, but an exercise in creativity.
+However, though it may seem so for a beginner, using guitar scales is neither an exercise in theory nor in memory, but an exercise in creativity.

 If the only guitar scale you know is the minor pentatonic you have learnt in this lesson, don’t start learning a new scale (or even the minor pentatonic in a different position) yet.